arnowelzel/lightbox-photoswipe/readme.txt

 = 3.1.4 =

+* Added support for SCRIPT_DEBUG (thanks to Hristo Hristov for the suggestion)
-* Optimized frontend scripts to be only one file and in the footer
+* Optimized frontend scripts to be only one minimized file and in the footer in production mode
-* Optimzed stylesheets to be minimized and only one file
+* Optimzed stylesheets to be minimized and only one file in production mode

 = 3.1.3 =